Blog

 Why Do Nicotine Pouches Burn?

-Sensitive users may experience a burning sensation when using nicotine pouches.
+Sensitive users may experience burning sensations when using nicotine pouches.
 Burning is likely the result of the pH adjusters used in the pouch, which can irritate the mouth.
 The pH must be high (alkaline) to allow the nicotine to enter the bloodstream.
 Often safe ingredients such as sodium bicarbonate are used to moderate the pH.
 There are also rules and regulations to ensure the pH is not too high to burn the inside of the mouth.

 If this sensation becomes too uncomfortable, it is recommended to discontinue use.